-18. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines.

-19. The Panel will consider co-authorship to be a normal element of research activity in its UoAs and will expect all named co-authors to have made a significant contribution to the research process leading to the output concerned.
+- 17. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines. - 18.
+The Panel will consider co-authorship to be a normal element of research activity in its UoAs and will expect all named co-authors to have made a significant contribution to the research process leading to the output concerned.
 Universities may list co-authored outputs only against individual members of staff who made a substantial research contribution to the output.
+For outputs with less than eight co-authors, the Panel will accept that all co-authors have made a significant contribution to the research process leading to the output concerned.
+In the case of an output with eight or more co-authors, the university should explain in no more than 100 words the contribution of the submitting author.
 Consistent with paragraphs 32-34 of the General Panel Guidelines, co-authored outputs must be listed against only one member of staff.
 In assessing co-authored/co-produced outputs, the Panel will assess the quality of the output, taking no further regard to the submitted member of staff's individual contribution.
 The Panel will assess the output using the criteria described below in paragraphs 21-27.